aguirre-matteo/website/content/blog/linux/ssh/index.md

 myssh-user@deb-homelab:~$
 ```

 And *voila*!
-We wasn't prompted for entering the password!
+We weren't prompted for entering the password!

 ## File Transfer
 SSH allows us to access the filesystem of our remote server in a safe way,